Meet the team

 KYLIE VEASEY

-With a background in customer service and extensive experience in working as a medical receptionist and personal assistant, Kylie manages the daily operations of Dr Bernard’s practice.
-Her interest in medicine prompted her to complete a Diploma in Nursing, and she currently works as an Enrolled Nurse on the Plastics wards.
-Kylie is committed to health and fitness and enjoys going to the gym in her down time.
+With extensive experience as both a medical receptionist and a personal assistant, Kylie plays a key role in managing the daily operations of Dr Bernard’s practice.
+Her longstanding interest in the medical field led her to complete a Diploma in Nursing, and she has worked in Plastic Surgery for over 10 years.
+Kylie is dedicated to delivering a high standard of care and service, ensuring the practice runs smoothly and efficiently.